 - Lahore's Landa Bazaar: the poor man’s shopping paradise

-- Architecture Art Ban Basant Bhagat Singh Books Canal city culture Defence delhi Delhi Gate Education Environment extremism festival food Fort gardens government Gulberg Haroon Khalid health Heera Mandi heritage hindu History India Islam kites Lahore Lahore Fort Lahore in 1990's Lawrence Gardens LDA LUMS Mall model town Mughal Music Muslims old old Lahore Old Lahore Picture Pakistan Partition peace planning poetry Police pollution prostitution public health Punjab Punjabi Punjab University Raj Ranjit Singh Saint schools sex Sikh spring Sufi Swat Taliban terror terrorism theatre traffic travel trees Urban urban planning Walled City
+- Anarkali Architecture Art arts Basant Bhagat Singh Books Canal city culture Defence delhi Education Environment extremism festival food Fort gardens government Gulberg Haroon Khalid health Heera Mandi heritage hindu Hindus History India Islam kites Lahore Lahore Fort Lahore in 1990's LDA LUMS Mall miniature model town Mughal Music Muslims old old Lahore Old Lahore Picture Pakistan Partition peace planning poetry Police pollution prostitution public health Punjab Punjabi Raj Ranjit Singh Saint schools sex Shalimar Gardens Sikh Sufi Swat Taliban terror terrorism theatre traffic travel trees Urban urban planning Walled City

 Tag Archives: Sikh

 WRIT PETITION FILED IN LAHORE HIGH COURT TO RESTORE JAIN MANDIR IN LAHORE AND OTHER MINORITY WORSHIPING PLACES THROUGHOUT PAKISTAN

 On 20th May 2014 a Writ Petn SYYED MOHUMMED JAWAID IQBAL JAFREE OF SLARPORE versus STATE through CHIEF SECRETARY , GOVT OF PUNJAB AND OTHERS (INCLUDING PUBLIC AT LARGE) was filed at Lahore High Court ..
 Writ Petition 13953 of 2014.

 It was Preliminarily heard by MR JUSTICE Mansoor Ali Shah.